Webpage Midway Bonsai Society Midrand

 It is quite over whelming, and each manufaturer will tell you about the benefits of their mix.

-The following are my guidelines for building your soil mix.
+It follows that there are many soil mixes.
+Here are some guidelines for building your soil mix.

 1. Cost.
-Some inorganic substrates imported will cost 1000s of times more than local substrates.
+Some inorganic substrates imported will cost 100s of times more than local suitable substrate.

 3. Particle size 2mm-7mm.
 Soil that is made up predominantly of very fine particles is called clay.
 Medium size grains are known as silt, while those that have the largest particles are sand or grit.
-Leaving spaces for water, air and nutrition allows for quick drainage, fine root growth and air into the soil.
+Leave spaces for water, air and nutrition, which allows for quick drainage, fine root growth and air into the soil.
 Particles that breakdown will become silt or clay.

 4.Water retention.
 Smaller particles will retain more water, but may not make the water available to the plant.